tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/broadcastTransaction.md

 ### Request Parameters

-The `rawTransaction` method requires the following parameters:
+The `broadcastTransaction` method requires the following parameters:

-- `rawTransaction` (string, required): The byte encoded signed transaction to broadcast to the Algorand network.
+- `broadcastTransaction` (string, required): The byte encoded signed transaction to broadcast to the Algorand network.

 ### Return Object